Thaleia/React-useEffect-app/README.md

 This is a React app using the useEffect hook!
+Practising is the key to my success, hence I kept on practising my React Hooks to gain a firm understanding on them.

 Css centered with grid.